 1-3.
 To report the current state of the Flow, externally

-Compared to the above two, the third one “To report the current state of the Flow to external” maybe for a little passive purpose.
+Compared to the above two, the third one “To report the current state of the Flow externally” may have a little more of a passive purpose.

 The most obvious example would be the internal control reporting system by the SOX Act.
-The listed companies submit their “Flow Chart of operations” for Financial Services Agency to report that ‘we have got good governance’.
-And thus helps protect investors.
+The listed companies submit their “Flow Chart of operations” to the Financial Services Agency to report that ‘we have got good governance’.
+And this helps protect investors.
 (However, just because we report, it does not mean that the worksite will become lively, nor does it mean that sales will increase…)

 2. So, Why Don’t You have a Workflow diagram?

 In the 1st section, we confirmed the purpose of the use of Workflow diagrams.
 Thus Workflow diagrams are indispensable.

 Then why don’t you have one in spite of this necessity?

 “Incapable of creating” is comprehensible.